A1Liu/a1liu/config/README.md

 between systems; things like application settings, file organizations, etc.

 ### Installation Scripts
-This repository includes multiple installation scripts for setting up a new computer, or just trying out some of my configurations.
+This repository uses `home-manager` to install configs.
 For more information about installation, please see `install/README.md`.

 ### Structure